Image Above: The Ovens (Itinerary 7)

 7. Take a trip to Lunenburg County.
 Start with a morning hike through The Ovens in Riverport, breathtakingly beautiful natural caves that were extended back in the gold mining days.
 After your walk, head into the town of Lunenburg for lunch at The Grand Banker, Lincoln Street Food, or one of the many other amazing restaurants that line the streets.
 Visit the aquarium at The Fishermans Museum after lunch where you can learn about (and see) some of our native aquatic species and learn about the provinces history of ship building.
 Finish up with some shopping, or stay a little later and do the Hauntings and Hangings tour with Lunenburg Walking Tours.

-8. If you’ve ever driven on Hwy 102 between Truro and Halifax, you’ve probably seen the tall, beautiful statue of Glooscap.
-This weekend (and if not, this summer) is the time to investigate what he’s been guarding.
-Glooscap stands in front of the Glooscap Heritage Centre, where you’ll learn about Mi’kmaq culture, past and present.
+8. If you’ve ever driven on Hwy 102 between Truro and Halifax, you’ve probably seen the tall, beautiful statue of Kluscap.
+This is not far from the Shubenacadie River, a river of great importance to the Mi’kmaq that flows through the centre of the traditional, unceeded territory of Sipekne’katik.
+Kluscap stands in front of the Millbrook Heritage Centre, where you’ll learn about Mi’kmaq culture, past and present.
 Next, head to Shubenacadie Wildlife Park to learn about (and see) species native to Nova Scotia mixed in with a few visiting animal friends.
 There is a lovely trail next to the zoo that makes for easy hiking when you’re finished.
-Finally, head to Bitar’s Pizza, Pasta and Grill in nearby Elmsdale for lunch.
+Finally, head to Bitar’s Pizza, Pasta and Grill in nearby Elmsdale for lunch, or stop into the new brewery Chill Street.

 9. Take a trip up the Eastern Shore, the least visited part of Nova Scotia.
 It’s a lovely drive, with lots of places you’ll want to stop to stare or take photos.
 Start at Lawrencetown beach for a surf lesson, a great hike or a few hours at the beach.
 A few more stops we recommend –